 Since kidneys are far from being popular, you should be able to get them for a very low price.
-I even get them for free from a local lamb and mutton farmer who’s happy to give them to me since I already buy a lot from him.
+I even get them for free from a local sheep farmer who’s happy to give them to me since I already buy a lot from him.
 Saving money is just one of the benefits of regularly eating organs.
 Another benefit is that most organs are very nutritious and packed full of essential minerals and vitamins.
 Kidneys are no exception.

 Lamb kidneys are a great source of selenium, iron, vitamin B12 and riboflavin.
 They contain good levels of zinc, copper and phosphorus.
 Unlike muscle meat, kidneys also contain an appreciable amount of vitamin C.

 This recipe is not for those who dislike eating organs or for the faint of heart because the taste of the kidneys is not hidden and is really the main attraction of the dish.
-This soups is for you, however, if you appreciate eating almost anything in an animal or if you’re adventurous and ready to discover new flavors.
+This soup is for you, however, if you appreciate eating almost anything in an animal or if you’re adventurous and ready to discover new flavors.